 Once you have an idea to focus on for your logo, consider your options.
 There are three main types of logos:

-Icon or symbol logos have no text and merely a graphic to represent the organization.
+Icon or symbol logos have no text and are merely a graphic to represent the organization.
 For example, charity: water.
 Unless your NPO has a large follower base, a solo icon logo would not be recommended.

 A combination logo combines text and an icon for a complete logo image.
 These tend to be the most common, such as the World Wildlife Fund.

 No matter which type of logo design your group chooses to utilize, be sure it represents your cause and the organization’s mission well.